badwan95/lab-03-repository/README.md

 ### Number and name of feature: #4: Sort the images

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour

-Start time:
+Start time: 4:50 PM and 9:00 PM

-Finish time:
+Finish time: 11:00 PM

-Actual time needed to complete:
+Actual time needed to complete: 2 Hours